How to Secure Your Amazon Account: A Complete Security Guide

 Your Amazon account is more valuable to attackers than many people realize.
 It typically stores one or more credit cards, your home delivery address, your purchase history (which reveals personal details about your life), and may be linked to Amazon Prime, Kindle books, Alexa devices, Amazon Web Services, and Amazon Pay.
 A compromised account can be used to place fraudulent orders shipped to reshipper addresses, drain stored gift card balances, or harvest personal and financial information.

 Amazon accounts are frequently targeted in credential stuffing attacks — where automated bots try username/password combinations from unrelated data breaches.
-If you've reused your password anywhere that was ever breached, your Amazon account may already be at risk.
-The good news is that a few straightforward steps dramatically reduce that risk.
+If you've reused your Amazon password anywhere that was ever breached, your account may already be at risk.
+According to security researchers, Amazon is consistently in the top five most-targeted consumer platforms for credential stuffing, in part because a successful breach has immediate financial payoff for attackers.

 Step 1: Set a Strong, Unique Password